Swiss School of Management

 BBA in International Marketing Management

-This course introduces the theory of consumer behavior and relates it to the practice of marketing.
+This module introduces the theory of consumer behavior and relates it to the practice of marketing.
 It will present relevant material drawn from psychology, anthropology, and social and behavioral sciences within the framework of the consumer decision process and its main influencing factors.

 You’ll learn from the ground up how a business is run from the ground up, getting principles you can later apply to your own business projects.
 Coursework focuses on ownership philosophies, business regulation, and structures that can be used to create well-managed businesses.
 Special topics include employment hierarchies and management structures.

 Innovation and new product development are critical to the success of organizations and nations alike.
 Being first to market with innovative goods or services is essential in increasingly dynamic environments.
 The interplay between creative, market, and technical requirements is a highly complex process, whether the innovation is new to the world or an incremental development of existing products.
-Specific outcomes of this course are:
+Specific outcomes of this module are:

-• develop familiarity with models of innovation and the marketing and technology interface
+• develop familiarity with models of innovation and the marketing and technology interface;

-• understand the importance of new product development to firm performance
+• understand the importance of new product development to firm performance;

-• learn methods of generating, evaluating, and testing product ideas
+• learn methods of generating, evaluating, and testing product ideas;

-• identify relevant components and plan a product launch
+• identify relevant components and plan a product launch;

 • learn methods of evaluating and monitoring the success of a launch

 Theoretical foundations and practical application of marketing of services examined.
 Topics include the nature of services, marketing framework and the marketing mix for services, service encounter, human factor, and service quality.
-This course focuses on the key elements (culture, communications, strategy, operations, people, and technology) that marketers must integrate to establish and sustain service excellence and provide customer value.
-While the course examines broad issues in managing service businesses and the service component of manufacturing firms, a core theme is how customer value is created.
+This module focuses on the key elements (culture, communications, strategy, operations, people, and technology) that marketers must integrate to establish and sustain service excellence and provide customer value.
+While the module examines broad issues in managing service businesses and the service component of manufacturing firms, a core theme is how customer value is created.
 Topics include the nature of service products, consumer behavior in service settings, service quality and satisfaction, developing service strategies, managing customer service, service cape strategies, service recovery, and service technologies.

 BBA in Entrepreneurship